tomasmendestt/Gaussian_splatting_application/README.md

 ---

 ## Common Issues

-- Poor reconstruction:
+- Poor reconstruction
-  → Ensure sufficient overlap between frames
+  → Ensure sufficient overlap between frames and proper scene coverage

-- Blurry results:
+- Blurry results
-  → Avoid fast camera motion
+  → Avoid fast camera motion and ensure stable capture

-- Training crashes:
+- Training crashes
   → Check GPU memory and CUDA compatibility

+___

-## NOTES
+## Acquisition Guidelines

-Reconstruction quality depends heavily on acquisition quality.
+Reconstruction quality strongly depends on the quality of the captured data.

-The following factors my negatively affect results:
+To obtain good results:

-- motion blur
+- Avoid motion blur
-- poor lighting
+- Ensure good lighting conditions
-- reflective surfaces
+- Avoid reflective or transparent surfaces
-- low-texture areas
+- Capture scenes with sufficient texture

+Gaussian Splatting performs best on small to medium-scale scenes.
+While it can be applied to larger environments such as rooms, the reconstruction quality depends heavily on acquisition quality and scene characteristics.

+When capturing room-scale environments, additional care must be taken during acquisition:

+- Follow a structured camera trajectory instead of random motion
+- Move along the perimeter of the room before covering the interior
+- Ensure high overlap between frames (≥ 70%)
+- Move the camera slowly and maintain smooth, continuous motion
+- Avoid abrupt rotations or sudden changes in direction
+- Capture the scene from multiple viewpoints, including slight up/down variations
+- Ensure all areas of the room are observed multiple times
+- Try to end the capture near the starting point (loop closure) to reduce drift

+Larger environments may introduce additional challenges such as increased memory usage and reduced reconstruction stability, especially in areas with low texture or incomplete coverage.
+___

+****This pipeline transforms raw RGB data into a real-time 3D representation by combining classical SfM (COLMAP) with differentiable rendering using 3D Gaussian Splatting.****